 The Rhino Charge is a nationally recognised event and receives wide local and international press coverage and exposure, this helps with exposure and awareness for the area and helps to promote tourism and recreational activities.
 In addition, we promote the sale of traditional beadwork and local crafts and encourage the women’s groups to sell their products at the entry gate.
-We assist with the provision of a tent and direct the visitors past these displays.
 Furthermore, the visitors do purchase sheep and goats from the local community for nyama choma.

 Access to the Rhino Charge

-Spectators that have purchased a 3-night package are allowed to enter the venue between 08:00hrs and 18:00hrs on the Friday 29th May 2020 ONLY.
-Spectators that have purchased a 2-night package are allowed to enter the venue between 08:00hrs and 18:00hrs on the Saturday 30th May 2020 ONLY.
+Spectators that have purchased a 3-night package are allowed to enter the venue between 08:00hrs and 18:00hrs on Wednesday 1st June 2022 ONLY.
+Spectators that have purchased a 2-night package are allowed to enter the venue between 08:00hrs and 18:00hrs on Thursday 2nd June 2022 ONLY.
 Please refer to the dates and times indicated on your accommodation booking (including self-camping options).

 If you don’t fit into either of the above categories please contact email@example.com for clarity on when you can gain access to the venue.

 Please note that NOBODY will be allowed to enter the venue after 18:00hrs (6 pm) on any given day and there is no admission on Charge Day (3 June).
 This is for your safety.